edwinb/Idris2-boot/docs/proofs/definitional.rst

    varIdentity : m = m
    varIdentity = Refl

-If a proposition/equality type is not definitionaly equal but is still true then it is *propositionaly equal*.
+If a proposition/equality type is not definitionally equal but is still true then it is *propositionally equal*.
 In this case we may still be able to prove it but some steps in the proof may require us to add something into the terms or at least to take some sideways steps to get to a proof.

-Especially when working with equalities containing variable terms (inside functions) it can be hard to know which equality types are definitionally equal, in this example ``plusReducesL`` is *definitionally equal* but ``plusReducesR`` is not (although it is *propositionaly equal*).
+Especially when working with equalities containing variable terms (inside functions) it can be hard to know which equality types are definitionally equal, in this example ``plusReducesL`` is *definitionally equal* but ``plusReducesR`` is not (although it is *propositionally equal*).
 The only difference between them is the order of the operands.

 .. code-block:: idris